Armed militants abduct 3 ONGC employees from rig site in Assam | Headlines

 ''A high-level review of security of employees and their families has been held and we are taking additional measures,'' the official said, refusing to elaborate on steps being taken. ''We are also taking help from local police.''
 ONGC has around 2,000 employees, officers and support staff in the Sivasagar asset.

-Whereabouts of the kidnapped employees are not known and kidnappers have not made any contact with the families or the company so far, the official said.
+Whereabouts of the kidnapped employees weren't known and kidnappers haven't made any contact with family or the company so far, the ONGC official said.

+''The abducted employees were taken by the miscreants in an operational vehicle belonging to ONGC.
+Later, the vehicle was found abandoned near the Nimonagarh jungles, close to the Assam-Nagaland border,'' the company said in a statement, adding it was a medical emergency response vehicle stationed at the site.

+Assam Chief Minister Sarbananda Sonowal said an investigation into the kidnapping is underway.

+Earlier during the first week of April, drilling superintendent Pranab Kumar Gogoi and radio operator Ram Kumar of the Quippo Oil and Gas Infrastructure were released by ULFA(I) after three-and-half months of their kidnap on December 21 last year.

+The duo were kidnapped from Kumchaikha hydrocarbon drilling site in Changlang district of Arunachal Pradesh with a demand for ransom of Rs 20 crore.

 ''3 ONGC employees, 2 Junior Engineer Assistants (Production) & a Junior Technician (Production) have been abducted by unknown armed miscreants in the early hours of 21 April 2021.
-The abduction took place on a rig site of ONGC in Lakwa field of Sivasagar District,'' the company said in a tweet.
+The abduction took place on a rig site of ONGC in Lakwa field of Sivasagar District,'' the company said.

 All three employees are local Assamese.
 They have been identified as M M Gogoi and Ritul Saikia -- both junior engineer assistants (production) -- and Alakesh Saikia, a junior technician (production).